 Once you find a position you may also like to look at:

-Further links on redundancy and finding jobs can be seen below:
+Further links on finding jobs can be seen below:

 Should you consider starting your own practice instead, this may be useful: